r-s-i/random-quote-machine/README.md

 This project uses React and axios to fetch a list of quotes from a JSON file hosted on a Github Gist, and displays a random quote on the screen.
 The user can also click a button to generate a new random quote.
 Additionally, there is a feature to tweet the currently displayed quote.

 ## Usage
-<a href="https://robiniversen.com/build-a-random-quote-machine/" target="_blank">It's available on robiniversen.con</a>
+<a href="https://robiniversen.com/build-a-random-quote-machine/">It's available on robiniversen.con</a>

 Clone the repository and run npm install to install the necessary dependencies.
 Run npm start to start the development server and view the project in the browser at http://localhost:3000/.